Frequently Asked Questions

 To become a Regular member, you need to fill out the registration form that you will find here.

 CHAdeMO Association publishes standard specifications to define the fast charging interface between an electric vehicle and a CHAdeMO charger.
 Our charger certification system is a voluntary effort that we have been making since 2010 in order to ensure interoperability across all CHAdeMO chargers and all CHAdeMO EVs.

 In order to have your charger certified, you will have to reach out to any of the accredited certifier organisations and discuss the details.
-Here are the five organisations that evaluate and certify CHAdeMO chargers.
+Here are the seven organisations that evaluate and certify CHAdeMO chargers.

 – Idiada (Spain)

 – TUV Rheinland Japan (Japan)